 Biopharmaceutical drug development is inherently uncertain in a rapidly evolving technological environment such as ours in which there may be numerous patent applications pending in multiple jurisdictions at any given time, many of which are confidential when filed, with regard to the same or similar technologies.
 Any patents issued to third parties may contain claims that conflict with our patents and that may place restrictions on the commercial viability of our products and technologies.
-For example, we are aware of several issued, allowed or pending patent applications in several countries, including the U.S., filed by BrightGene Bio-Medical Technology Co., Ltd., a pharmaceutical company based in Suzhou, China, directed to a process for the manufacture of Acelarin that is currently used by us to manufacture clinical trial supplies of Acelarin for human studies.
-We are currently exempt from any patent infringement allegations during the clinical trials.
-While we believe that BrightGene's process patent filings are invalid over third party patent filings prior to BrightGene's filing dates and are currently challenging or intend to challenge these filings, such filings could compel us to engage in costly patent litigation or certain other administrative proceedings before the USPTO, in U.S. federal courts, or in the courts or patent offices of other countries.
+For example, we are aware of several issued, allowed or pending patent applications in several countries, including the United States, filed by BrightGene Bio-Medical Technology Co., Ltd., a pharmaceutical company based in Suzhou, China, directed to a process for the manufacture of Acelarin that is currently used by us to manufacture clinical trial supplies of Acelarin for human studies.
+While we believe that BrightGene's process patent filings are invalid, such filings could compel us to engage in costly patent litigation or certain other administrative proceedings before the USPTO, in U.S. federal courts, or in the courts or patent offices of other countries.
 If unsuccessful, the maintenance of any of the process patents in relevant jurisdictions could require us to either obtain a license, which may not be available at all or on reasonable terms, or to change our process of manufacture.
 These activities could result in substantial cost to us and could result in diversion of the efforts of our management and technical personnel.

 In addition, BrightGene has also pursued patent claims to the composition of matter of Acelarin in the United States and several other foreign countries.
-While the USPTO and the Australian PTO have not granted BrightGene's composition of matter patents and we believe that their claims are invalid as a result of our earlier patent filings, were such patents to be granted by those patent offices or patent offices in other jurisdictions, patent litigation or other administrative proceedings may be necessary to enforce our rights under granted patents or to determine the scope and validity of third-party rights, which may be costly and time-consuming.
-If we do not choose to challenge any such granted patent, then there is the possibility of a patent infringement lawsuit by BrightGene, which may also be costly and time-consuming for us to challenge in order to establish our ownership of the rights.
+We believe that their claims to the composition of matter of Acelarin are invalid.
+BrightGene's claims to Acelarin in the United States were rejected by the USPTO as lacking novelty over our prior filed patents.
+Patents have been issued to BrightGene with composition of matter claims directed to Acelarin in Japan and Canada which we believe are invalid for the same reasons stated by the USPTO.
+To address these patents in Japan and Canada, and any equivalent patents that may be issued in other jurisdictions, may require oppositions, patent litigation or other administrative proceedings as necessary, which may be costly and time-consuming.
+If we do not choose to challenge any such granted patent, or are not successful in the challenge, then there is the possibility of a patent infringement lawsuit by BrightGene, which may also be costly and time-consuming for us to challenge in order to establish the invalidity of its patents.
 These activities could also result in substantial cost to us and could result in significant diversion of the efforts of our management and technical personnel.